 Dundlod, Mandawa, Churi Ajitgarh and Nawalgarh are a part of the Shekhawati region which is Rajasthan's open air Art Gallery.
 No other region in India or perhaps, even in the world, has such a large concentration of high quality frescoes as the region of Shekhawati.
 In the beginning this semi-arid region had only its blank monochromatic palette to offer.
 No school of painting thrived till history and circumstances took up this colourless page and made it blossom with art for almost two centuries - from 1750 to 1930.
 Today this region is commonly called the Open Air Art Gallery of Rajasthan.The town of Nawalgarh was founded in 1737 A.D. and exudes an old charm with its coulourful bazaar having the largest number of painted Havelies in the Shekhawati region.
 The various Havelies are covered with frescoes depicting the whole gamut of social and religious life and where history is painted with humour.

-Ride to Bhairon Ji Temple (about 38 kms.), passing through several villages and farmers dwellings.
+After breakfast, first we drive to Khirod (about 10 kms ) where you will meet up with the horses and then ride to Bhairon Ji Temple (about 28 kms), passing through several villages and farmers dwellings.
 The landscape changes dramatically on this day as it takes you close to the great Aravali range of hills.
 After lunch, ride for some time through farm lands, then follow a dry river bed running parallel to the Aravali hills.
 Camp overnight in tents near a small temple.

 After an early breakfast, bid goodbye to your horses and the grooms and drive to Pushkar (about 4 hours drive).
-Arrive Pushkar and transfer to Pushkar Resort.
+Arrive Pushkar and transfer to Aaram Bagh Resort or similar.